couchbase/sync_gateway/examples/ssl/README.md

 This directory contains a self-signed SSL certificate (`cert.pem`, `privkey.pem`) for testing purposes.
 It's certainly not secure, since we've given away the private key!

 There's also a simple Sync Gateway configuration file (`ssl.json`) that shows how to use the certificate.
-You just need to add two top-level keys:
+You just need to add two keys under `api.https`:

-    "SSLCert": "examples/ssl/cert.pem",
+    "tls_cert_path": "examples/ssl/cert.pem",
-    "SSLKey":  "examples/ssl/privkey.pem",
+    "tls_key_path":  "examples/ssl/privkey.pem"

-Note that the Sync Gateway serves _only_ SSL when this is configured.
-If you want to support both SSL and plaintext connections, you'll need to run two instances of Sync Gateway, one with the SSL keys in its configuration and one without, and listening on different ports.
+Note that the Sync Gateway serves _only_ TLS when this is configured.
+If you want to support both TLS and plaintext connections, you'll need to run two instances of Sync Gateway, one with the TLS keys in its configuration and one without, and listening on different ports.

-## How to make your own self-signed SSL cert
+## How to make your own self-signed TLS cert

 You probably don't want a self-signed certificate for public use, because clients can't verify its authenticity.
 Instead you should get a cert from a reputable Certificate Authority, which will be signed by that authority.